uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {panel end}

+{panel type="teacher-note"}

+# Solutions

+- strings that start with the letter "a".

+{image file-path="img/chapters/fsa-solution-startswith-a.png" alt="solution to strings that start with the letter a"}

+- strings that end with the letter "a".

+{image file-path="img/chapters/fsa-solution-endswith-a.png" alt="solution to strings that end with the letter a"}

+- strings that have an even number of the letter "a".

+{image file-path="img/chapters/fsa-solution-even-a.png" alt="solution to strings that have an even number of the letter a"}

+- strings that have an odd number of the letter "a".

+{image file-path="img/chapters/fsa-solution-odd-a.png" alt="solution to strings that have an odd number of the letter a"}

+- strings where the number of "a"s in the input is a multiple of three.

+{image file-path="img/chapters/fsa-solution-a-multipleof-3.png" alt="solution to strings where the number of as in the input is a multiple of three"}

+- strings where every time an "a" appears in the input, it is followed by a "b".

+{image file-path="img/chapters/fsa-solution-b-alwaysfollows-a.png" alt="solution to strings where every time an a appears in the input, it is followed by a b"}

+- strings that end with "ab".

+{image file-path="img/chapters/fsa-solution-endswith-ab.png" alt="solution to strings that end with ab"}

+- strings that start with "ab" and end with "ba", and only have "b" in the middle.
+Students need to be careful that they don't have more than one "b" transition out of each state.

+{image file-path="img/chapters/fsa-solution-ab-bstar-ba.png" alt="solution to strings that start with ab and end with ba, and only have b in the middle"}

+{panel end}

 Here are some more sequences of characters that you can construct FSAs to detect.
 The input alphabet is more than just "a" and "b", but you don't need to put in a transition for every possible character in every state, because an FSA can automatically reject an input if it uses a character that you haven't given a transition for.
 Try doing two or three of these: